 2. Get cultural at one of Delhi’s museums

-Delhi has many wonderful and a few unusual museums.
-Learn all about the history of toilets at the Sulabh International Museum of Toilets, discover the story behind India’s division in the Partition Museum, walk through heritage railway cars in the National Rail Museum, see modern art at the National Gallery of Modern Art and view antiquities from the Indus Valley Civilization in the National Museum.
-Many of Delhi’s museums are free and most are open Tuesday to Sunday.
+Delhi has many wonderful museums.
+Learn all about the history of toilets at the Sulabh International Museum of Toilets, discover the story behind India’s division in the Partition Museum, walk through heritage railway cars in the National Rail Museum, or see modern art at the National Gallery of Modern Art.

 3. Enjoy seasonal winter foods in Delhi

 Delhi is the food capital of India and winter brings special foods that are only available during the colder months.
-The number one specialty that Delhiites look forward to when the temperatures drop is sarson ka saag and makki ki roti.
-Sarson ka saag is like spinach saag but made with mustard leaves instead of spinach and served with crispy corn rotis.
+The number one specialty that Delhiites look forward to every winter is sarson ka saag and makki ki roti.
+It’s a healthy dish made with mustard leaves and served with crispy corn rotis.
 Many restaurants add this to their menu in winter.
-You’ll also see stands on many Delhi streets selling shakarkandi ki chaat, roasted sweet potato tossed with masala and lemon juice, a super healthy street food.

 Delhiites also love to eat piping hot chole bhature and steamed momos in winter.
 Even though these foods are available year round, they’re extra delicious and comforting in winter.